 If you want to spend a full day at Fjäderholmarna, there’s much to see and discover on the island.

 “Here you truly get a feeling of the archipelago in mini format.
-There are several restaurants, lovely bathing cliffs, a small forest area, and cozy little craft shops.”
+There are several restaurants, a chocolate factory, a brewery, lovely bathing cliffs, a small forest area, and cozy little craft shops.”